 NOTICE ABOUT PARENTING CLASSES DURING COVID-19 PANDEMIC

-03/19/2020 - Due to the COVID-19 pandemic, the Court has approved, on a temporary basis until notified otherwise, parents may fulfill their parenting seminar obligation using one of the following vendors who are offering as an alternative, an interactive video class presentation in lieu of an in-person classroom setting.
+03/19/2020 - Due to the COVID-19 pandemic, the Court has approved, on a temporary basis until notified otherwise, parents may fulfill their parenting seminar obligation using: an interactive video class presentation in lieu of an in-person classroom setting.
 See list of approved parent education classes below.

 PLEASE NOTE: This offering is not to be confused with an Online Parenting Course, which DOES NOT meet the requirement for a parenting class in this jurisdiction.
 See list of approved parent education classes below.

 Requirements for Divorce Involving Children

 - Both parents must attend a four hour seminar on the impact of divorce on Children.

 LIST OF APPROVED PARENT EDUCATION CLASSES (PDF Format)

 - Must file parenting plans with the original complaint or petition and, if disputed, the answer.

 Parenting Plan Forms (State of TN website)

 - Must attempt to mediate all disputes over the parenting plan before coming to court.